Local Interpretations for Explainable Natural Language Processing: A Survey: Interpretable Methods

 \item \textit{HotpotQA} \cite{yang2018hotpotqa} is a multi-hop QA dataset that contains 113K Wikipedia-based question-answer pairs where multiple documents are supposed to be used to answer each question.
 Apart from questions and answers, the dataset also contains sentence-level supporting facts for each document.
 This dataset is often used to experiment with interpretable methods for identifying sentence-level significant features for answer prediction.

 \item \textit{SQuAD} \cite{rajpurkar2016squad} is a reading comprehension dataset that contains 100k question-answer pairs from Wikipedia articles.
-SQuAD v2 \cite{rajpurkar2018know} proposed in 2018 includes around 50K additional unanswerable questions that are used to find similar answerable questions.
+SQuAD v2 \cite{rajpurkar2018know} proposed in 2018 includes around 50K additional unanswerable questions to find the answerable questions with similar semantic meanings.

 \item \textit{VQA datasets} are used for multi-modal tasks with both textual and visual inputs.
-VQA v1 \cite{antol2015vqa} is the first visual question answering dataset.
-VQA v1 contains 204,721 images, 614,163 questions and 7,964,119 answers, where most images are real images extracted from MS COCO dataset \cite{lin2014microsoft} and 50,000 images are newly generated abstract scenes of clipart objects.
-VQA v2 \cite{goyal2017making} is an improved version of VQA v1 that mitigates the biased question problem and contains 1M pairs of images and questions as well as 10 answers for each question.
-Work on VQA commonly utilises attention weight extraction as a local interpretation method.
+VQA v1 \cite{antol2015vqa} is the first visual question-answering dataset.
+VQA v1 contains 204,721 images, 614,163 questions and 7,964,119 answers, where most images are authentic images extracted from MS COCO dataset \cite{lin2014microsoft} and 50,000 images are newly generated abstract scenes of clipart objects.
+VQA v2 \cite{goyal2017making} is an improved version of VQA v1 that mitigates the biased question problem and contains 1M pairs of images and questions as well as ten answers for each question.
+Work on VQA commonly utilises attention weight extraction as a local interpretation method. \end{enumerate}